cups/Binary-fun/README.md

 When I say fun, I don't mean you are necessarily going to laugh, unless its at my attempts at so called 'programming'.

 Here be a series of C files each illustrating a facet of binary integer manipulation which might be useful if you have processor intensive code squirrelled away which you know are slowing down your application. e.g. in nested loops somewhere.

-I correlated these files as part of a self-learning process.
+I have no training in either mathematics or algebra and I correlated these files as part of a self-learning process.
+Only the simplest algorithms and tricks which I could imagine myself actually using, based on my experience as a developer, have been extracted.

 ## Me

-An ex LAMP dev now fiddling with Micro Controllers.
+An ex LAMP dev now fiddling with Micro Controllers (uControllers).
 Yeah, sure, I'm a big believer in premature optimization being evil etc what?
 Even got POEAA and Refactoring on the bookshelf and all that, hold up ...

-SUDDENLY thats all shoved to one side, because now processor cycles REALLY DO matter:
+SUDDENLY thats all shoved to one side, because now processor cycles on cControllers REALLY DO matter:

-* they eat battery up
+* the longer they take the more precious battery they eat up
-* vociferous code eats up precious tiny memory
+* vociferous code likewise eats up precious tiny memory
-* I'm using C/C++ now, not PHP
-* wireless data gotta be succinct
+* data to be transmitted over RF should be as succinct as possible

 So I thought I'd better stop massacring C++, change down a gear, and learn C properly - get 'closer to the metal' and all that.
 Now that I appreciate uController ports and muliple I/O switching it makes sense to now go on and fully grok binary/bitwise ops.
 Hence I ploughed merrily thru "Hackers Delight" and thought I'd share what I learned and leave it hanging around the web in case I need it when being remote somewhere.